 This was something I could not find anywhere - apparently people just ‘know’ how to do it.

 I didn’t and I couldn’t find anything that taught you how.
 But I have something now and you can take a look.
-I’ll have a few posts on how your users can ‘favorite’ in your website.
+This is how your users can ‘favorite’ in your website.
 It works great for any kind of social network or if they want to follow certain topics.

 What kind of association is it?

-This post will go over the association we need in our database.
 First you need to decide what kind of association you are going to have with this ability of users to favorite.
-You probably have two models, as User model and the model the user can favorite.
-For this example, we’ll do a team.
-Say you want users to be able to follow certain sports teams which means you have something like a Team model.
+You probably have two models, a User model and the model the user can favorite.
+For this example, we’ll do a Team.
+You want users to be able to follow certain sports teams which means you have something like a Team model.
 If the two can be directly joined together, then you most likely need a has_and_belongs_to_many association.
 Feel free to read through that document to learn more about associations, like ‘has_many :through’.
-If you don’t understand everything, that’s ok.
+If you don’t understand everything after reading it, that’s ok.
 We can still move on.

 For our case, it will be a has_and_belongs_to_many association.
 I chose this instead of has_many :through because this requires a third model (which could be Favorite) and it would only be used to create the association.
 It wouldn’t actually hold any data - not in our case.
 If it has no other purpose, we can forego it.
 For our chosen association, we will need a join table.
 A join table is simply a way to track an association between two other tables.
 It ‘joins’ them together.

 If you know what one is, let’s continue.
-We’ll make a table inside our Rails app called teams_users.
+We’ll make a table inside our Rails app called ‘teams_users’.
 Go ahead and create a migration by going to your terminal - run

 rails generate migration CreateJoinTableForUsersTeams